-What Do You Do?
+What do you need to do?
 Ensure that your host supports HTTPS connections through CURL/fsockopen using TLS 1.2 or newer certificates.
 Your system status page in WooCommerce will tell you if there are any problems connecting.
 Contact your host to fix that if needed.

 Setup ↑ Back to Top

 PayPal Standard takes customers from your site to PayPal’s secure site to finish paying for their order.

 - Enter your email address in the PayPal Email field, which is the most important thing to configure before taking payments.

 If you don’t have an account with PayPal, be sure to sign up for a business account.
 It’s free.

 You can enabled the PayPal Sandbox option to test your checkout process during your store’s development.
 With sandbox enabled, no payments/money is taken.
 To use the sandbox mode, you’ll need to create a separate sandbox account via PayPal Sandbox.